 “Your data is your property.
 Period,” Hawley said in a statement to CNBC.
 “Consumers should have the flexibility to choose new online platforms without artificial barriers to entry.”

 Both Hawley and Warner met with Facebook CEO Mark Zuckerberg in September during his brief visit to Washington D.C. to try to make amends with Congress.
-According to an interview with MSNBC, the senators expressed their concerns with Facebook to Zuckerberg during their in-person meetings.
+According to an interview with MSNBC, the senators expressed their concerns with

 Digital Trends reached out to Facebook to comment on the Access Act, and we’ll update this story if we hear back.